Edward Barna Kurjack: Biography

-Edward Barna Kurjack was born on July 29, 1938 in Brooklyn, New York.
+Edward Barna Kurjack was born on July 29, 1938, in Brooklyn, New York.
 His father, Barna Joseph Kurjack was a professional photographer, building contractor and merchant seaman.
 His family moved to Ohio, Pennsylvania and Florida, where Edward graduated from Hillsborough High School, Tampa, in 1956.
-He went on to earn a BS degree from Florida State University in 1962, an MA from the University of Alabama in 1964, and a Ph.
-D. from Ohio State University in 1972.
+He went on to earn a BS degree from Florida State University in 1962, an MA from the University of Alabama in 1964, and a Ph.D. from Ohio State University in 1972.

 Kurjack’s first encounter with archaeological fieldwork was a salvage project under the direction of Dr. Charles Fairbanks in the Weiss Basin of the Coosa River in northwestern Alabama during the summer of 1959.
 Subsequently Kurkack was appointed as Laboratory Chief of the Alabama Museum of Natural History’s Weiss Basin Archaeological Project, a position he served from June 1960 to January, 1961.
 Kurjack's work as field director of the Stanfield-Worley Bluff Shelter excavations during the summer of 1961 under the direction of Prof. David L. DeJarnette led to analysis of the Stanfield-Worley materials for publication.
-From September, 1961 to November, 1962 Kurjack worked as an archaeologist on the University of Alabama’s field operation in the Walter F. George Basin of the Chatahoochee River.
+From September, 1961 to November, 1962 Kurjack worked as an archaeologist on the University of Alabama’s field operation in the Walter F. George Basin of the Chattahoochee River.

 After completion of the University of Alabama fieldwork, E.B.
 Kurjack was invited to join the Middle American Research Institute’s project at Dzibilchaltun, Mexico.
 From November 1962 to August 1964 he worked under the direction of Dr. E. Wyllys Andrews IV on a settlement pattern study of that site.